vijaymuniyappan07/nfs-setup/README.md

 ## 8. Run Ansible Playbook to Configure NFS
 ```
 ansible all -i inventory -m ping ## this will just do the ping test to check the connectivity.
-ansible-playbook -i inventory playbook.yaml -v -- check ## Dry-run, see all the asks working without any error. [expect the failure in the last step during dry-run and thats fine]
+ansible-playbook -i inventory playbook.yaml -v --check ## Dry-run, see all the asks working without any error. [expect the failure in the last step during dry-run and thats fine]
 ansible-playbook -i inventory playbook.yaml -v
 ```
 - If everything executed successfully the we have successfully deployed NFS server.